Fullbust505/CDataFrame/README.md

 We took a day or two to find the error in the functions and merged the branch "title_issue" with the main branch to work easily.

 After doing a overhaul of our CDATAFRAME structure to accomodate to our new functions that used simply linked lists, we had some issues when making our functions.
-But now, we are facing a big issue (with memory allocation we think), and so the program doesn't work anymore.
+But now, we are facing a big issue (with memory allocation we think), and so the program doesn't work anymore, damn it, just at the end we mess up...

 ## Step by step progression of the project